top of page

 Appearance: one or more erythematous papules that quickly evolve into pustules and become larger until they break down into an ulcer

-Sx: extremely painful ulcer that bleeds easily
+Sx: extremely painful ulcer that bleeds easily, painful swollen lymph nodes in inguinal area

 Cherry Angioma